gravitational/teleport/docs/3.1/admin-guide.md

 Teleport 3.0+ can be configured as a compliance gateway for Kubernetes clusters.
-This allows users to authenticate against a Teleport proxy using `tsh login` command to retreive credentials for both SSH and Kubernetes API.
+This allows users to authenticate against a Teleport proxy using `tsh login` command to retrieve credentials for both SSH and Kubernetes API.

 Below is a high-level diagram of how Teleport can be deployed in front of a Kubernetes cluster: